Science: Middle Ages

 The first page of Vienna Dioscurides depicts a peacock, made in the 6th century.

 Due to the collapse of the Western Roman Empire, the 5th century saw an intellectual decline, with knowledge of classical Greek conceptions of the world deteriorating in Western Europe.
 Latin encyclopaedists of the period such as Isidore of Seville preserved the majority of general ancient knowledge.
 In contrast, because the Byzantine Empire resisted attacks from invaders, they were able to preserve and improve prior learning.
 John Philoponus, a Byzantine scholar in the 6th century, started to question Aristotle's teaching of physics, introducing the theory of impetus.
 His criticism served as an inspiration to medieval scholars and Galileo Galilei, who extensively cited his works ten centuries later.

 During late antiquity and the Early Middle Ages, natural phenomena were mainly examined via the Aristotelian approach.
-The approach includes Aristotle's four causes: material, formal, moving, and final cause.
-Many Greek classical texts were preserved by the Byzantine Empire and Arabic translations were made by Christians, mainly Nestorians and Miaphysites.
+The approach includes Aristotle's four causes: material, formal, efficient, and final causes.
+Many Greek classical texts were preserved by the Byzantine Empire, and Arabic translations were made by Christians, mainly Nestorians and Miaphysites.
 Under the Abbasids, these Arabic translations were later improved and developed by Arabic scientists.
 By the 6th and 7th centuries, the neighbouring Sasanian Empire established the medical Academy of Gondishapur, which was considered by Greek, Syriac, and Persian physicians as the most important medical hub of the ancient world.

-Islamic study of Aristotelianism flourished in the House of Wisdom established in the Abbasid capital of Baghdad, Iraq and the flourished until the Mongol invasions in the 13th century.
+Islamic study of Aristotelianism flourished in the House of Wisdom established in the Abbasid capital of Baghdad, Iraq and it flourished until the Mongol invasions in the 13th century.
 Ibn al-Haytham, better known as Alhazen, used controlled experiments in his optical study.
-(Note: Ibn al-Haytham's Book of Optics Book I, [6.54]. pages 372 and 408 disputed Claudius Ptolemy's extramission theory of vision; "Hence, the extramission of [visual] rays is superfluous and useless". —A.Mark Smith's translation of the Latin version of Ibn al-Haytham.)
+(Note: Ibn al-Haytham's Book of Optics disputed Claudius Ptolemy's extramission theory of vision: "Hence, the extramission of [visual] rays is superfluous and useless".
+See A. Mark Smith's translation from the Latin, Book I, [6.54], pp. 372, 408.)
 Avicenna's compilation of The Canon of Medicine, a medical encyclopaedia, is considered to be one of the most important publications in medicine and was used until the 18th century.

 By the 11th century most of Europe had become Christian, and in 1088, the University of Bologna emerged as the first university in Europe.
 As such, demand for Latin translation of ancient and scientific texts grew, a major contributor to the Renaissance of the 12th century.
-Renaissance scholasticism in western Europe flourished, with experiments done by observing, describing, and classifying subjects in nature.
+Renaissance scholasticism in Western Europe flourished, with experiments done by observing, describing, and classifying subjects in nature.
 In the 13th century, medical teachers and students at Bologna began opening human bodies, leading to the first anatomy textbook based on human dissection by Mondino de Luzzi.